thomasdfeeley/tf/content/articles/honey-infused-vodka.md

 I’m sorry, “Brother Love”.

 Selecting a more expensive vodka might be a waste of money.
-But if you feel so compelled, try the <a href="http://www.bullyboydistillers.com/vodka/">Bully Boy</a> or the <a href="http://ciscobrewers.com/spirits/triple-8-vodka">Triple 8</a>.
+But if you feel so compelled, try the <a href="http://ciscobrewers.com/spirits/triple-8-vodka">Triple 8</a>.
 The Cisco Brewery tour is a delight.

 ## Quick Instructions